Multi-GI 5 Reviews: The right probiotic blend for you?

 BifidobacteriumLactisBB12

-While probiotics of the same genus and species often share some of the same effects, isolated strains have been studied for specific effects.
-Those results allow us to recommend one strain over another in certain conditions.
-For example, L. rhamnosus LGG has a lot of data supporting its use as a treatment for acute diarrhea, especially in pediatric cases.
-Comparatively, HN001 boasts data connecting it with positive outcomes among mothers suffering postnatal depression and anxiety.
+While probiotics of the same genus and species often share some of the same effects, isolated strains may impart specific effects compared to other strains in the same genus and species.
+Therefore, knowing the impacts of a particular strain allows us to recommend one over another in certain instances.
+For example, L. rhamnosus LGG has a lot of data supporting its use as a treatment for acute diarrhea, especially in pediatric cases, while HN001 boasts data connecting it with positive outcomes among mothers suffering postnatal depression and anxiety.

-Our team reached out to Unify Health Labs for more information about specific strains in their products.
+Our team reached out to Unify Health Labs for more information about specific strains in its products.
 The first customer service reps we spoke to couldn't help us; the information they had at their fingertips was the same that you could find on the Unify Health website.
-A level deeper was the product management team, but all they could do was refer us to the product development team, who has yet to return our request for information.
+Then we got in touch with the product management team, but all they could do was refer us to the product development team, who has yet to return our request for information.

-For the most part, Multi GI 5 is perfectly safe.
+For the most part, Multi-GI 5 should be perfectly safe.
 Its probiotics rarely exhibit adverse effects in clinical trials.
 Its gut health ingredients are similarly safe.
-As your body gets used to probiotics, you may experience some gastrointestinal discomfort, but this often fades within the first few weeks.
+As your body gets used to probiotics, you may experience some GI discomfort, but this often fades as your body adapts — within a few weeks.

-If you’re concerned about this adaptation process, you can titrate your dose by starting with half a scoop instead of the full scoop with each serving, then gradually add more as you get comfortable with the product.
+If you’re concerned about the adaptation process, you can titrate your dose.
+Start with half a scoop instead of the full scoop or a reduced number of capsules, and then gradually add more as you get comfortable with the product.
+As always, it is best to consult your healthcare provider before adding these supplements to your routine.

 FODMAP concerns

-The real safety concern with Multi GI 5 comes from its inclusion of a prebiotic in the form of inulin.
+The real safety concern with Multi-GI 5 comes from its inclusion of inulin as a prebiotic.
 By their very nature, most prebiotics pose mild physical dangers to anyone with FODMAP sensitivities.

 FODMAP stands for “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.”
 It represents a class of foods that create significant digestive discomfort in certain individuals.
-These ingredients absorb poorly for most people, but that malabsorption creates bloating, gas, distention, and diarrhea for some.
+Most people absorb these ingredients poorly, and that malabsorption creates bloating, gas, distention, and diarrhea for some.

 Not all gut health supplements include prebiotics.
-Some stick to probiotics alone or probiotics combined with gut health ingredients like the others found in Multi GI 5.
+Some stick to probiotics alone or probiotics combined with gut health components (like the other ingredients found in Multi-GI 5).
 If you know you have a FODMAP sensitivity, you may want to look elsewhere for probiotic support.

-If you aren't aware of your food sensitivities, we suggest you take a test that evaluates your sensitivities or your current microbiome level.
-As an Innerbody reader, you can access exclusive discounts for at-home tests and find out which are right for you using our food sensitivity and microbiome testing guides.
+If you aren't aware of your food sensitivities, we suggest you take a test to evaluate them or your current microbiome level.
+As an Innerbody reader, you can access exclusive discounts for at-home tests and determine which ones are right for you using our food sensitivity and microbiome testing guides.

 Pricing and payments

-Multi GI 5 is available in 1-, 3-, and 6-month supplies.
+Multi-GI 5 is available in one-, three-, and six-month supplies.
 Larger quantities offer greater savings.
 Here's how the price structure breaks down:

 PriceCost per dayTotal savings